myloginid/gmail_download_attachments_decrypt_store/README.md

 # Decrypts pdf files where possible.
 # Renames file according to mail date and time
 # tries to decrypt old files also

+Usage - Just Run with Python <filename>.
+Add new email addresses and Passwords as Required.
+Gmail Password is required in the code.